NoamZeise/graphics-env/README.md

 cmake ..
 cmake --build .
 ```
 Then example binaries should be in `examples/` within the build folder .
-Note that _PortAudio_ and _Libsndfile_ dlls wont be built with this, so on windows you'll need to copy the dlls for those into the same path as the example binaries.
+Note that _PortAudio_ and _Libsndfile_ wont be built with this,
+so on windows you'll need to copy the dlls for these libraries
+from their build folders to beside the binaries.

 # Customizing the build